 Dementia patients not only have a lot of trouble expressing their own thoughts and emotions, but they also become incapable of understanding others.
 Learning how to relate and converse with loved ones during these times is extremely important.
 You can use gestures, body movements, and, most importantly, facial expressions to help your loved ones with dementia understand what you want to say.

 How you interact with a dementia patient goes a long way in affecting their mental health.
 Work out a cheerful and easy mood through courteous and pleasant conversations.
 Use physical touch, delicate tone, and facial expressions to express your message affectionately and respectfully.

 The perfect way to communicate with a person having dementia is to do so during times of lesser distractions in the surroundings.
 This advice serves to aid them in concentrating on your conversation and comprehending it in a better way without getting confused or anxious.

 When indulging in a conversation with someone with dementia, you should stick to using as simple words and phrases as possible.
 Speak slowly, distinctly, and in a pacifying tone.
 Avoid speaking in a rough and louder voice.
 Also, refrain from using pronouns or short forms while talking; instead, directly include the names of persons and places.

 Someone with dementia may find it extremely difficult to be able to be mindful of a lot of topics used in the conversation.
 So it's recommended to maintain a simple conversation while conveying only a single message at a time.

-Dementia patients come across severe challenges in case of managing emotion and are normally unsure about themselves.
-As a caregiver, rather than picking out on their faults, empathize with them and reply in a comforting, encouraging, and reassuring way.
+Dementia patients come across severe challenges in case of managing emotions and are normally unsure about themselves.
+As a caregiver, rather than picking out their faults, empathize with them and reply in a comforting, encouraging, and reassuring way.
 You can even hold their hands to make them self-assured and comfortable in your company.